New regulations for whitebait fishing

 “Concrete plinths, wooden platforms, and pallet jetties are some of the structures that have been removed in the past.

-“We ask that everyone who takes part in whitebaiting this season fishes from the bank without the use of structures.
-Doing this creates an equal opportunity for everyone fishing in the community and will avoid action being taken under the Resource Management Act (RMA).”
+"We ask all whitebaiters to fish from the bank without the use of structures.
+Doing this creates an equal opportunity for everyone fishing in the community and will avoid action being taken under the RMA."

 Warning about detergent and outdoor burns